 There’s one skill that rises above the rest, though, and that’s leadership.

 So says longtime project manager Dick DeBlieck, an instructor for a handful of College of Continuing and Professional Studies (CCAPS) Project Management Certificate courses.
-A project manager for over 30 years, DeBlieck started his career in the private sector, where he developed an application to help companies estimate the return on investment for any project being considered.
+A project manager for over 30 years, DeBlieck began his career in the private sector, where he developed an application to help companies estimate the return on investment for any project being considered.
 He started a consulting business in 1991, with clients that include large and small businesses, federal agencies, the state legislature, and large school districts.

 We turned to DeBlieck with a few other questions about the profession: here’s what else he had to say.